-When a fault occurs in the signal transmission system or the ABSCM, the ABS warning light in the combination meter comes on.
+When a fault occurs in the signal transmission system or the ABSCM, the ABS warning light and brake warning light in the combination meter come on.
 At the same time, the current to the hydraulic control unit is interrupted.
 The brake system then functions in the same manner as a system without ABS.
 The warning light utilizes a dual circuit design.